House Arrest in South Carolina

 - permission to attend and participate in counseling appointments, alcohol / drug classes, community service, etc., and

-How Can the Courts Monitor Your House Arrest?
+How Can the Courts Use Electronic Monitoring for Your House Arrest?

 House arrest is monitored through electronic monitoring and is administered in a number of ways:

 Basic electronic transmission – You will be fitted with an ankle transmitter and a home monitoring unit.
+The bracelet, typically worn on the offender’s ankle, is used to control and monitor your movements.
 The bracelet sends a 24-hour signal to the monitoring agency and accounts for any abnormalities.
 Irregularities can include tampering with the instrument, breaking your curfew, or traveling outside your authorized radius.
+If an offender goes too far from their home, the violation is recorded and authorities are notified.
 This type of system can be set up as long as you have a power outlet and access to a standard phone line.
+Electronic monitoring is considered a cost-effective alternative to incarceration, with the average annual amount spent monitoring an offender on house arrest typically significantly less than the cost to incarcerate an offender.
+In some court jurisdictions, certain expenses associated with house arrest, such as the cost of monitoring devices, are passed to the offender, who may be required to pay for them.

 South Carolina law 23-13-40 states that time spent, prior to trial and sentencing, under electronic monitoring or house arrest, may be credited towards sentencing in the sentencing judge’s discretion.